jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 Brown,Sarah,Alex,Emma
 ```

-### Multi-Member Families
 - Leave empty cells for families with fewer than 3 members
-- Each member will be displayed individually in the banner
+- Each member will be celebrated individually in the banner
-- Members from the same family will be grouped together in the display
+- Members from the same family are grouped together for a sense of community

-### Import Steps
+### Importing Your List
 1. Click "Import CSV" in the Control Panel
 2. Select your CSV file
-3. The application will automatically parse and display the imported data
+3. The application will automatically display your JoyRide members
-4. Review the imported members in the member list
+4. Review the list—every name is important!
-5. Make any necessary edits using the "Edit" button
+5. Make edits as needed using the "Edit" button

 ## Adding Members Manually

 1. Click "Add Member" in the Control Panel
-2. Fill in the member information:
+2. Fill in the member's information:
-   - **Name**: Required field
+   - **Name**: Required
    - **Age**: Optional
    - **Special Needs**: Optional
    - **Notes**: Optional
-3. Click "Save" to add the member to the list
+3. Click "Save" to add the member to your JoyRide family

-## Managing Members
+## Managing Your JoyRide Members

 ### Editing Members
 1. Select a member from the list
-2. Click "Edit" to modify their information
+2. Click "Edit" to update their information
-3. Make your changes and click "Save"
+3. Save your changes

 ### Removing Members
 1. Select a member from the list
-2. Click "Remove" to delete them from the list
+2. Click "Remove" to take them off the list

 ### Reordering Members
 - Use the up/down arrows to change the display order
-- Members at the top of the list will appear first in the banner displays
+- Members at the top of the list will appear first in the banners

-## Display Configuration
+## Setting Up Your Event Displays

 ### Banner Settings
 - **Banner 1**: Primary display (always active)
-- **Banner 2**: Secondary display (can be disabled)
+- **Banner 2**: Secondary display (optional)
 - **Display Selection**: Choose which monitor each banner appears on

 ### Display Options
-- **Enable/Disable Banner 2**: Toggle the second banner on or off
+- Enable or disable Banner 2 as needed
-- **Display Selection**: Select which monitor to use for each banner
+- Select which monitor to use for each banner
-- **Auto-detect Displays**: Automatically detect available monitors
+- Auto-detect available displays for easy setup

-## Using the Banner Displays
+## Sharing the Joy: Using the Banners

 ### Starting the Displays
 1. Configure your display settings
-2. Click "Start Banner 1" to launch the primary display
+2. Click "Start Banner 1" to launch the main display
 3. Click "Start Banner 2" to launch the secondary display (if enabled)

 ### Display Features
-- **Automatic Cycling**: Names cycle through automatically
+- **Automatic Cycling**: Names cycle through automatically, so every child gets their moment
-- **Manual Control**: Use the control panel to advance names manually
+- **Manual Control**: Use the control panel to advance names at your own pace
-- **Slideshow Mode**: Continuous automatic cycling
+- **Slideshow Mode**: Let the celebration roll with continuous cycling
-- **Pause/Resume**: Control the display timing
+- **Pause/Resume**: Pause to savor a special moment, then resume the fun

 ### Display Controls
 - **Next**: Advance to the next name